POSSIBILITIES

 There may be hundreds of people with the same education as yours.
 But only you who has that particular experience that the recruiter or hiring manager needs.
 So mention your experience first, get their attention.
 Put your education at the end of the resume.

 2. Don’t use the same resume for every job.
-Tailor your resume for each job.
-Invest more time in updating your resume, and highlight your most relevant experiences and achievements.
-A pro tip, paste the job description into a word cloud generator www.monkeylearn.com/word-cloud and add those key words in your resume, strategically.
-This will help your resume to be shortlisted by Applicant Tracking Systems i.e. automated resume shortlisting.
+Tailor it for each job.
+Invest more time in updating, and highlight your most relevant experiences and achievements.
+A pro tip: paste the job description into a word cloud generator www.monkeylearn.com/word-cloud and add those key words, strategically.
+This will help you get shortlisted by Applicant Tracking Systems, i.e., automated resume shortlisting.

 6. Don’t make a very long resume.
-A resume should be 1-2 pages only, ideally 400-600 words.
+It should be 1-2 pages only, ideally 400-600 words.

 7. Omitting important information or including irrelevant information.
 Don’t add your gender, date of birth, religion, ID number, etc. That’s irrelevant.
-But do include your email, phone, linkedin profile, and career highlights.
+But do include your email, phone, LinkedIn profile, and career highlights.

 8. Another mistake is using a generic or unprofessional email address.
-Don’t use [email protected], use your [email protected]
+Don’t use toughguy21@gmail.com, use your firstname.lastname@gmail.com

-10. If you must use a photo, don’t put a 10 year old picture.
+10. If you must use a photo, don’t put a 10-year-old picture.
 That just shows you’re too lazy or too nostalgic about your youth.
 Don’t put the photo you got for free from your cousin’s wedding.
 Utilize a professional photographer to use a professional, updated headshot or photo in business attire.

 Share: